lightlessdays/SkeeBall-VR/README.md

 <img src="skeeball_banner.png" width=100%>

+Skee-Ball is an arcade game and one of the first redemption games.
+It is played by rolling a ball up an inclined lane and over a "ball-hop" hump that jumps the ball into bullseye rings.

 ## 🤔 Why Virtual Skeeball?

 In my childhood, I used to watch a science fiction sitcom called "Futurama", where we had a game called "Virtual Skeeball" and "Virtual Virtual Skeeball" and we will be implementing both of them now.